-FERDI studies all these measures which affect trade in goods at the regional level, in particular by comparing trade policies within the main regional agreements: ECOWAS, ECA, CEMAC, COMESA, WAEMU and the Continental Free Trade Area (ZLEC) which came into force in May 2019.
-FERDI is also studying 'deep' regional integration measures which go beyond trade in goods (mobility of people, capital, regional public goods, etc).
+FERDI studies the range of measures that affect trade in goods at the regional level, in particular by comparing trade policies within the regional agreements: ECOWAS, ECA, CEMAC, COMESA, UEMOA and now the continental free trade area (CFTA).
+FERDI is also studying 'deep' regional integration measures that go beyond trade in goods (mobility of people, capital).